devfake/flox/README.md

 If you import an backup, all movies and shows in your database will be deleted and replaced.
 Be sure to make an current backup before you import.
 The import will download all poster images.

+Make sure that the queue worker is active!
+Otherwise flox will tell you the import is running, but nothing happens!

 ### Translation